When you set out to build a brand new website for your business then you fall into 3 general categories:

-Usability is the base for all design decisions that you will make!
+Usability (or User Experience, UX for short) is the base for all design decisions that you will make!
 You would think that usability refers to how your web site will function and that is correct, however, have you considered how someone with a sight problem would access and use your site?
 Or how easy the site is to navigate?

 When you are planning your new web site design then try to consider every visitor type that may land on it.
 Although you won’t be able to cater for everyone, you can make sure that most people can use your site easily.

 Think clean and crisp, a branded colour scheme, photos with instant appeal and a site that’s going to load easily and fast on a phone as well as a tablet and a desk top.
 (51% of all purchases online in 2016 were made on mobile!
 Make sure your site is responsive or you’ll be losing custom).